blankenberg/anvio.org/help/8/programs/anvi-report-inversions/index.md

 ### Confirming inversions

-Multiple palindromes are usualy reported for each stretch and to confirm which one actually relates to an inversions, anvi'o searches short-reads in the bam file for unique constructs that can only occur when a genomic region inverted.
+Multiple palindromes are usually reported for each stretch and to confirm which one actually relates to an inversions, anvi'o searches short-reads in the bam file for unique constructs that can only occur when a genomic region inverted.

 By default, anvi'o reports the first confirmed palindrome and move to the next stretch.
 This process is very efficient as a strech usually have only one inversion.
 But in rare cases, you can have multiple inversions happening in a single stretch.
 Then, you can use the flag `--check-all-palindromes` and anvi'o will look for inversion evidences in the short-reads for every palindrome in a stretch.